 Yes!
 As an International student you can run for any volunteer role with SUSU.
 You are also able to run for a Sabbatical Officer role but you must check that there are no specific restrictions on your student visa.
 If you have a standard student visa, you can run as a Sabbatical Officer.

+If you'll be close to your thesis submission date when the Sabbatical Officer roles begin (01 July 2023) we can be flexible with requirements of the role.
 If you're midway through your thesis, talk to your supervisor before nominating yourself to see if they agree to a year of suspension while you are in office.

 Please speak to our Elections team at email@example.com for more information.